 This would mark the first time water has flowed over the emergency facility since the dam began operating in 1968.
-(The closest call since then: January 1997, when an inrush of floodwaters after a huge New Year’s Day storm brought the lake to within a foot of the emergency spillway.)
+(The closest call since then: June 2011, when late-season runoff from a lush snowpack brought the lake to within 15 inches of the emergency spillway.)

 Beyond the history, the event brings uncertainty about what happens next.
 Crews from DWR, Cal Fire and private contractors scurried over the landscape immediately below the emergency weir over the last two days, trying to prepare the way for the cataract that soon might be pouring down the slope.
 Preparations included clearing trees and brush and cementing boulders into place at the edge of the emergency spillway.
 (See KCRA-Channel 3’s helicopter footage of the scene Friday afternoon.)

 To corral any debris that comes tumbling down the slope as the water comes down, log booms have been placed in the channel below the spillway (a waterway known as the Thermalito Diversion Pool) with crews ready to tow large objects to a nearby cove.

 Of the highest immediate concern to people residing downstream is whether the water coming over the emergency spillway will represent a flood threat.
 The Department of Water Resources says it will not.